25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Take a mountain bike tour in the desert

 From La Paz, you can rent a bike for 50 pesos per hour and bike around the city or venture out along the coast.
-For the boldest and adventurers, there are lots of mountain bike trails in the surrounding hills.
-There are also biking tours organized by the local bike rentals shops.
+For the boldest adventurers, there are lots of mountain bike trails in the surrounding hills.
+There are also biking tours organized by the local bike rental shops.

 deserted land with pink lakes and a guy playing in the background